gustav-langer/schule_ev3/presentation/SingleHtmlFile/readme.md

 $ python webpage2html.py /path/to/something.html > something_single.html
 ```

-But note that the second method may not always work as expected, because there may be urls like `//ssl.gstatic.com/gb/images/v1_c69d5271.png` (from google index page), but the file is missing in `Google_files` directory saved by browsers.
+But note that the second method may not always work as expected, because there may be urls like `//ssl.gstatic.com/gb/images/v1_c69d5271.png` (from Google index page), but the file is missing in `Google_files` directory saved by browsers.

 Enable javascript, for example, save 2048 game page into a single html for offline playing